Swing (politics): One-party swing

-Example

-Labor Party 51% (this year) less Labor Party 41% (four years ago) means the Labor Party saw a swing of 10 points (this implies in their favour and can also be published as +10 points).

-Examples include the comparison between the 2006 and 2007 Ukrainian Parliamentary elections.

-The above charts show the change in voter support for each of the six major political parties by electoral district and nationwide vote results.
+For example, if a party had 41% of the vote in the previous election, and has 51% of the vote in the current election, the swing is 10 percentage points in their favour.
+This could be reported as +10 points.

 Two-party swing

+Two-party swing is calculated by taking the sum of the one-party swings of each party, then dividing by two.

 In many nation states' media, including in Australia and the United Kingdom, swing is normally expressed in terms of two parties.
-This practice is most useful where most governments tend to be from an existing two-party system but other candidates do sometimes run, and is used to predict the outcome of elections in constituency-based systems where different seats are held with different previous levels of support.
+This practice is most useful where most governments tend to be from an existing two-party system, and is sometimes used to try to predict the outcome of elections in constituency-based systems where different seats are held with different previous levels of support.

 An assumption underlies extrapolated national calculations: that all districts will experience the same swing as shown in a poll or in a place's results.
 The advantage of this swing is the fact that the loss of support for one party will in most cases be accompanied by smaller or bigger gain in support for the other, but both figures are averaged into one.
 Employing the two assumptions allows the analyst to compute an electoral pendulum, predicting how many (and which) seats will change hands given a particular swing, and what size uniform swing would therefore bring about a change of government.

 Australia

 In Australia, the term "swing" refers to the change in the performance of a political party or candidate in an election or opinion poll.
-As Australia uses the preferential voting system, swing can be expressed in terms of the primary vote (first preference vote), or in terms of the two-party-preferred or two-candidate-preferred result, which may represent significantly different values due to preference flows; i.e. a 5% primary vote swing does not necessarily represent an equivalent swing in TPP or TCP terms.
+As Australia uses the preferential voting system, swing can be expressed in terms of the primary vote (first preference vote), or in terms of the two-party-preferred (TPP) or two-candidate-preferred (TCP) result, which may represent significantly different values due to preference flows; i.e. a 5% primary vote swing does not necessarily represent an equivalent swing in TPP or TCP terms.